zhxie/ikago/dev.md

 **Transmission between sources and clients, server and destinations must be in IPv4.**

-**Packets sent and received by clients and server will not be fragmented.**

 IPv4 options will not be processed.

 Transmission size information displayed in verbose log in the client is the size of network, transport and application layer in packets from sources.